AniStark49/Task-Manager/README.md

 The application uses CSS for styling.
 The design focuses on a clean and simple user interface.

-### Priority Colors
+### Priority

-- Low priority: Green
+- Low priority
-- Medium priority: Yellow
+- Medium priority
-- High priority: Red
+- High priority

 ## Additional Features